OS2mo/os2mo/docs/dev/user_configuration.rst

   curl http://localhost/service/ou/799aeaa4-129b-4f47-8632-1ee6ce987b21

-Included in the response will be the options:
+Included in the response will be an output similar to:

 .. code-block:: json